AdityaHarvi/RL-FizzBuzz/README.md

 - To run the program use `python3 simulation.py <optional: number>`
   - The optional number represents how far you wish to go up to.
 For example `python3 simulation.py 500` will make the agent train from 1 to 500.
   - If no number is provided, the agent will train on a default value of 100.

+By default, the agent runs 1000 episodes.
+This can be modified by changing the `NUM_EPISODES` value in `simulation.py`.